 "Well, that's kind of why I'm unexpectedly proposing," James pointed out with a shrug.
 "If you do end up being offered a job that takes you to the States or South America or Australia, I would start looking for Auror positions in the American Ministry or the South American Ministry or the Australian Ministry."

 Lily's heart skipped a beat.
-"You...you would follow me?"
+"You would follow me?"

-Lily still showed hesitance, but James recognized a flicker of adoration in her eyes.
+Lily still showed hesitance, but James recognized a flicker of vulnerable adoration in her eyes.

 "And I would hope that if I did get offered positions in Italy or France or…or what was it?
 Scandinavia?
 That you'd consider following me, too," he whispered, running the back of his fingers over her cheek adoringly.
 "I'm not like Sirius and Riley.
 I could never choose to live my life without you.
-I…I could never let you go so easily.
-I just hope you couldn't do the same to me either."
+I…I could never let you go so easily."

 Chills ran down Lily's spine as she realized that she was actually considering his proposal.
 "You really want to marry me?" she murmured.